coingaming/moon-design/CONTRIBUTING.md

 1. One approved, it's down to you to merge the branch into `develop`.
 Code can **only** be contributed to `develop` via using pull requests.
 1. Delete your branch.

+#### Rebasing develop branch to your branch example

+1. `git checkout develop`
+1. `git pull`
+1. `git checkout your-branch`
+1. `git rebase develop`

+#### Rebasing pull requests example

+1. `yarn git:commits` - pick your base commit, where you want add all other commits on top of
+1. `git rebase -i hash` - launches interactive shell where you choose your commits to squash
+1. `git push -f` - force push your git changes

 #### Merge or Rebase

 **Use merge - not rebase** whenever you've already pushed.